credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/log-combiner-parent/README.md

 # Module log-combiner-parent
-It enables to combine (merge) log files with different format of lines timestamps to a single file or readable source with lines sorted by timestamps.
+It enables to combine (merge) log files with a different format of lines timestamps to a single file or readable source with lines sorted by timestamps.

 The module contains the following modules